-Located in trendy district of Etiler, this is the place to go if you want to try a tasty “Adana kebab”.
-The owner is from the city of Adana, the fifth biggest Turkish city.
-The ambiance is cosy and the waiters will be more than happy to help you with your order.
-Link: www.yuzevler.com.tr
+Located in the trendy district of Etiler, this is the place to go if you want to try a tasty Adana kebab.
+The owner is from the city of Adana, the fifth-biggest Turkish city.
+The ambiance is cozy and the waiters will be more than happy to help you with your order.

-There are hundreds of good kebab restaurants in Istanbul, (it would take years for all to taste) that we have not written but are just as good!
+There are hundreds of good kebab restaurants in Istanbul, (it would take years to taste all of them) that we have not written but are just as good!
 Do not hesitate to go to chains like:

 To discover in more depth the Turkish cuisine, and also to discover local neighborhoods like Besiktas and Uskudar, you can take part in our culinary and cultural walk on two continents.